mitchbne/vitejs-eslint-import/README.md

 In this repository, you will find a fresh install of Vite using the Create Vite App (React) template, as well as ESLint and the ESLint plugin.

-You can run the linting step in the repository using `yarn lint`.
+You can run the linting step in the repository using `yarn run lint`.

 #### Logs